adstriegel/cse20289-fa24/hw/hw09/README.md

 * Modify the *Makefile* to properly use variables, use intermediate object files during compilation, and to link the code together into the final executable.
 * Create a `.gitignore` file that excludes any files that should not be placed in the repository, e.g. the final executable and the intermediate object files
 * Create a `redextract-debug` target that brings in all of the relevant debugging information for testing purposes.
-Think about what that might entail.
+Think about what that might entail. `redextract` should create an executable without debugging information.

 As a subtle hint, this is probably a pretty great place to do a commit as part of your assignment.